NazarNazaryshyn/inforce_test_task/README.md

-# Commands
+# To start application
+1. Create .env in root directory and fill values from .env.example file
-Use the following command in terminal to run application: docker-compose up --force-recreate --build
+2. Use the following command in terminal to run application: docker-compose up --force-recreate --build

 # Run tests
 All tests and flake8 are running in separate docker containers and will be automatically applied